ENSURING FAIRNESS AND JUSTICE IN PROSECUTION

-The Committee reviews claims raised by G. L. c.
-278A motions, Rule 30 motions for new trial that include a claim of factual innocence, or through a letter to the District Attorney’s Office by a convicted defendant, or an attorney who represented or currently represents a convicted defendant, that alleges a wrongful conviction.
+The Committee reviews claims raised by motions filed under General Laws chapter 278A (post-conviction access to forensic and scientific analysis), by motions for new trial under Rule 30 of the Massachusetts Rules of Criminal Procedure that include a claim of actual innocence, and through submissions to the office by a convicted defendant or an attorney who represented or currently represents a convicted defendant.

 The CIC maintains an open-file discovery policy during its investigation.
 Additionally, where we learn of new information after a conviction has entered, we broadly interpret our obligation under the Massachusetts Rules of Professional Conduct to disclose new evidence that has come to light.
 See Mass R. Prof. C. 3.8 (i) (“When, because of new, credible, and material evidence, a prosecutor knows that there is a reasonable likelihood that a convicted defendant did not commit an offense of which the defendant was convicted, the prosecutor shall within a reasonable time” notify the defendant and disclose the evidence.).

 Click here for the form to submit a case for review.
 Please fill out the form as completely as possible, save it, then submit the form here to the Conviction Integrity Committee.